efeamadasun/efeamadasun.github.io/_includes/index.md

 This should be where I talk about myself in the third person.
 But I'm not sure what I'm about yet.
-I'll update as things progress, and hopefully become more clear.
-In the mean time...
+In the mean time, read some quotes:

 <blockquote id="quote"></blockquote>
 <i id="author"></i>